Argument Clinic: Plot

-The customer is dissatisfied and tries to argue with Vibrating over whether he really got as much time as he paid for, but he insists that he is not allowed to argue unless he is paid for another session.
-The man finally relents and pays more money for additional arguing time, but Vibrating continues to insist that he has not paid, and another argument breaks out over that issue.
-He believes that he has caught Vibrating in a contradiction—arguing without being paid—but Vibrating counters that he could be arguing in his spare time.
+The customer is dissatisfied and tries to argue with Barnard over whether he really got as much time as he paid for, but Barnard insists that he is not allowed to argue unless he is paid for another session.
+The man finally relents and pays more money for additional arguing time, but Barnard continues to insist that he has not paid, and another argument breaks out over that issue.
+He believes that he has caught Barnard in a contradiction—arguing without being paid—but Barnard counters that he could be arguing in his spare time.
 Frustrated, the customer storms out of the room.

 He proceeds to explore other rooms in the clinic; he enters a room marked "Complaints" hoping to lodge a complaint, only to find that it is a complaint clinic in which the man in charge (Idle) is complaining about his shoes.
 The next office contains another man, Spreaders (Terry Jones), offering "being-hit-on-the-head lessons", which the customer finds a stupid concept.
 At that point a Scotland Yard detective, Inspector Fox "of the Light Entertainment Police, Comedy Division, Special Flying Squad" (Chapman) intervenes and declares the two men under arrest for participating in a confusing sketch.
 However, a second officer, Inspector Thompson's Gazelle "of the Programme Planning Police, Light Entertainment Division, Special Flying Squad" (Idle) comes in and charges the three for "self-conscious behaviour", saying "It's so and so of the Yard" every time the police appear, and for ending a sketch by having a police officer intervene.